MRLinares/Citibike_Tableau/README.md

 The blue heatmap further divides by user type (customer vs subscriber).
 It appears that majority of subscribers identify as male and there is fairly even distribution of utilization throughout the week for each respective gender.<br><br>

 ![story_maintenance](https://user-images.githubusercontent.com/108758105/202599093-1d5182b3-df19-44fa-8fbc-b25c1037697f.png)
 Finally, this visualization shows the utilization of each bicycle in such a way that it makes it easy to plan for preventitive maintenance and/or repairs.
-The overall screenshot including, text boxes above, is an example of how a Tableau Story would look on the website if one were to navigate to the link at the beginning of this "Results" section.
+The Bike Utilization Chart (circle) shows the length of time each unit was in use, whereas the Bikes Needing Repair Soon chart shows the amount of times the unit was utilized.
+The overall screenshot, including text boxes above, is an example of how a Tableau Story would look on the website if one were to navigate to the link at the beginning of this "Results" section.

 ## Summary